Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 If you’re a hiker, chances are that you’ve heard of the backcountry survival list called the Ten Essentials.
 Originally compiled by the Seattle Mountaineers in the 1930s, it didn’t find its way into print until 1974, when it was published in the third edition of Mountaineering: The Freedom of the Hills.

 According to the Mountaineers, the purpose of the list was twofold, to enable hikers to prevent and respond to emergencies and to safely spend a night or more outside.
-While the list has been updated over the years, the most common version includes a method of making fire, first aid supplies, water, a light source like a flashlight or headlamp, insulation, a map and compass, food, a shelter, sun protection, and a knife or multitool.
+While the list has been updated over the years, the most common version includes a method of making fire, first aid supplies, water, a light source like a flashlight or headlamp, insulation, a navigation device like a map and compass, food, a shelter, sun protection, and a knife or multitool.

 But here’s what most hikers don’t consider: How essential are these items, really?
 That’s exactly the question that Dr. Nicholas Daniel was asking himself.
 An avid hiker and mountaineer himself, Daniel is also the associate director of the Dartmouth-Hitchcock Wilderness and Austere Medicine Fellowship and has a deep knowledge of what it takes to stay safe and healthy in the backcountry.
 As someone who had spent years hearing about how important the Ten Essentials were, he found himself wondering whether there were any data to back it up.